Icy Health

 7 Signs You Should Consider Seeing A Therapist

 Feeling sad, anxious, depressed, or angry at certain points in our life is normal.
-The reasons can be unhealthy relationships, work pressure, financial crisis, some trauma, or personal loss.
+The reasons can be unhealthy relationships, work pressure, financial crisis, some trauma1, or personal loss.
 Sometimes we try to fix the situation, thinking of it as part of our life.

 But lacking interest in daily activities, noticing lifestyle changes, taking drugs, and declining productivity in the workplace— is not normal.
 So, it is necessary to identify if you are going through any mental distress or not.